raynaluzier/artifactory-go-sdk/docs/ops-general.md

 ## CheckFileAndUpload
-Takes in a list of files pulled from the source directory (collected by the parent function, `UploadArtifacts`); for each item name in the list, checks it against the target filename.
+Takes in a list of files pulled from the source directory (collected by the parent function, `UploadArtifacts` or `UploadGeneralArtifact`); for each item name in the list, checks it against the target filename.
 If the file exists, the filename is appended to the source path.
 The target path is updated to include the image name as the target folder.
 Then the file is uploaded to Artifactory.
 If successful, the artifact's download URI is output and the string-based result of the operation is returned as "Success".
+If there was an error uploading the file OR the file wasn't found, "Failed" is returned.

+Because the file comparison is **CASE SENSITIVE**, we set the item name and file name both to lowercase before performing the file check.

-This supports and is called by the `UploadArtifacts` function.
+This supports and is called by the `UploadArtifacts` and `UploadGeneralArtifact` functions.

 #### Inputs
 | Name      | Description                                                  | Type           | Required |